 PS-5 / SH-5 - Shuishang Hongzhaji (Maritime Bomber)

 In early 1970, after several years of consideration of various preliminary designs, the Harbin Aircraft Manufacturing Corporation (HAMC) and the Chinese Seaplane Design Institute began formal work on a four-turboprop flying boat that could be used for maritime warfare, SAR, and cargo transport roles.
 The aircraft was to be designated the "Maritime Bomber 5 (Shuishang Hongzhaji 5 / SH-5)".
+The prototype was completed in December of 1973, but did not fly until April of 1976.
+After a decade of further development, the aircraft finally entered service in September of 1986.

 The PS-5 [SH-5] flying boat was completely developed by China and can be used in anti-submarine, surface attack, marine patrol and reconnaissance, marine rescue, and marine transport roles.
 With slight modifications it can also be used to fight forest and urban fires.
 PS designates a patrol/anti-submarine aircraft; "SH" is used for the marine bomber version.